 Three root causes of customer intent to return were identified:

 * Wait time for front desk services.

 * Wait time for service at the hotel’s cafe.

 * Wait time for service from the bell staff.

 Some businesses never leave the tarmac – they suffer from stagnation.
 They do not implement the procedures necessary for growth.
 It is imperative to stay in touch with the people who are crucial to the success of our businesses.
-If you would like to learn more about how NBRI can help your business implement a survey schedule in order to provide you with the powerful information you need, call them today at 800-756-6168.
-This could be the first step in your preparations to leave the tar mat and takeoff toward increased success and profits!
+If you would like to learn more about how NBRI can help your business implement a survey schedule to provide you with powerful information, call today at 800-756-6168.
+This could be the first step in your preparations to leave the tarmac and takeoff toward increased success and profits!